 It is a highly flexible artificial sweetener used in a variety of foods and beverages.
 It is stable when heated, unlike comparable sweeteners like aspartame.
 Many baked items include acesulfame potassium because of this feature.
 It is found in a variety of foods, including:

-- condiments and sauces
+- Jams, jellies, and sauces

 Acesulfame Potassium Benefits